How to authenticate using JSON Web Tokens in wget

 For a standard token POST, --post-file is the shortest path.
 Use --method with --body-file only when the API expects a different HTTP method.

-Many services return the token in access_token, but some APIs use accessToken or token instead.
+Many services return the JWT in access_token, but some APIs use accessToken or token instead.
+Check the provider documentation before relying on a field name in automation.

 $ ACCESS_TOKEN="$(jq -re '.access_token // .accessToken // .token' auth-response.json)"